jefferyYu/DualHierarchicalTransformer/README.md

-# DualHierarchicalTransformer
+# Coupled Hierarchical Transformer
-Preprocessed SemEval-2017 and PHEME Datasets and Codes for our paper: Predicting Stance and Rumor Veracity via Dual Hierarchical Transformer with Pretrained Encoders.
+Preprocessed SemEval-2017 and PHEME Datasets and Codes for our paper: Coupled Hierarchical Transformer for Stance-Aware Rumor Verification in Social Media Conversations.

 Author